 - Good couple relationship: As with any marriage, the health of the marriage and children depends on the health of the relationship between the husband and wife.
 That requires the most effort, because a blended family structure has multiple elements to create separation rather than togetherness.

-- Warm parent/child relationships: This is not just about the adults, it is also about nurturing the relationships with the children.
+- Warm parent/child relationships: This is not just about the adults; it is also about nurturing the relationships with the children.

 - Children not cut off from the biological parent: It is critical to work through forgiveness and remove the animosity between the exes.
-Beyond any legal issues, find ways to bring the exes into the children's life - it is best for them.
+Beyond any legal issues, find ways to bring the exes into the children's lives - it is best for them.